thomas-j-vincent/advent-of-code/Day3/Day3README.txt

  Explaining the code top to bottom:

 I first open the Day3 Input file and write each line to the string "text", removing any whitespace with the .strip function.
-I then replace any linebreaks with commas by using the .replace function.
+I then replace any line breaks with commas by using the .replace function.
 This then overwrites the old text value.
 Then I write the "text" string to the "numbers" list, splitting the values by the commas in between them.
 This creates a iterable list where each entry is a range to be iterated through.
 The running total is then defined as 0 so it can be counted without being reset accidentally.